 Even if you do not visit at the peak foliage time, you can still enjoy a good mix of the green and yellow leaves.
 I would just avoid waiting too long, as once the leaves begin to fall off, you won’t be left with much.

-As you can see in this guide, many of the photos are taken during peak Fall foliage.
+As you can see in this guide, many of the photos are taken during peak NYC Fall foliage.
 Below are some additional pictures I was able to take looking in the southbound direction.

 6) What to Visit After